chrisdavies/reduxr-scoped-reducer/readme.md

 ## Usage

-Say we have a reducer that looks like this:
+Sometimes we have a reducer which is concerned only with a very specific subset of actions, generally scoped using some type prefix.
+Here's an example:

 ```js
 import objReducer from 'reduxr-scoped-reducer';